How much can you earn with Tropic Skincare?

 Is the MLM industry dying out?

-Because, from what we can tell, the signs aren’t looking good for the MLM industry at the moment.
-In the US, the Federal Trade Commission (FTC) appear to have MLMs in their sight:
+From what we can tell, the signs aren’t looking good for the MLM industry in general at the moment.
+In the US, the Federal Trade Commission (FTC) appear to have MLMs in their sights:

 - In 2016 the (FTC) fined MLM Herbalife $200 million, saying that their compensation structure was unfair because it “rewards distributors for recruiting others to join and purchase products in order to advance in the marketing program, rather than in response to actual retail demand for the product”.

 - Earlier this year they went one step further, fining another MLM, Advocare, $150 million (and fining two of their top reps) and banning the company from operating a network marketing business.
 They also labelled Advocare a “pyramid scheme” and a “scam”.